 Best places to stay in Canggu

-Ubud: Where to stay in Bali for solo travelers and yoga lovers
+Ubud: the best place to stay in Bali for solo travelers and yoga lovers

 Thought to be the cultural and artistic center of Bali, Ubud is seriously a lovely place to visit and to spend a few days.
 You’ll find temples, markets, rice terraces and mountains, and plenty of restaurants serving food from anywhere in the world.
 While in Ubud make sure to visit the Monkey Forest, and to explore the surrounding attractions such as Jatiluwih Rice Terraces – so pretty that they are a UNESCO World Heritage Site.